loading spinner

 B

-Activity note: Hotel check-out by 11:00 am.
+Activity note: Hotel check-out by 11:00 a.m.

-Breakfast: At hotel.
+Breakfast: At the hotel.
+This concludes our program.

 Morning: If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!